hsiaoyi0504/awesome-cheminformatics/README.md

 <a id="lib-format"></a>
 ### Format Checking

-* [standardiser](https://wwwdev.ebi.ac.uk/chembl/extra/francis/standardiser/) - Tool designed to provide a simple way of standardising molecules as a prelude to e.g. molecular modelling exercises.
+* [ChEMBL_Structure_Pipeline (formerly standardiser)](https://github.com/chembl/ChEMBL_Structure_Pipeline) - Tool designed to provide a simple way of standardising molecules as a prelude to e.g. molecular modelling exercises.
 * [MolVS](https://github.com/mcs07/MolVS) - Molecule validation and standardization based on [RDKit](http://www.rdkit.org/).
 * [rd_filters](https://github.com/PatWalters/rd_filters) - A script to run structural alerts using the RDKit and ChEMBL